KhiopsML/khiops-doc/docs/tutorials/scenario.md

 - Each key in the JSON file corresponds to a parameter in the scenario, identified by the key enclosed in double underscores (__).
   For example, a JSON key `name` maps to the `__name__` parameter in the scenario file.

-- Every scenario parameter should be defined in the JSON file, aand vice versa.
+- Every scenario parameter should be defined in the JSON file, and vice versa.

 	- Exception: If a JSON key is missing or its value is `null`, the associated scenario lines will be ignored, either a single line for standard search/replace operations or a block of lines in the case of loops or conditional blocks.